-Have questions about microdata vs json-ld?
+Have questions about microdata vs JSON-LD?
 Wondering how to create connected and semantically correct Schema Markup without conflicts?
 Look no further.
 This Microdata Filter Questions and Answers page aims to clear the air.

 Frequently Asked Questions

-What is microdata and what’s the difference between microdata and json-ld?
+What is microdata, and what’s the difference between microdata and json-ld?

 Microdata is an older format of schema markup.
 Schema App uses json-ld, as this is preferred by Google and other search engines.
+Read this article to learn more about the differences between Microdata and JSON-LD.

 Are there large platforms that support only microdata for their features?